nx-lr/protea/readme.md

 Collections in Trinity are very similar to JavaScript, but they are immutable, meaning they have fixed fields and those fields do not change.
 All collections are homogeneous.

-- Lists are indexed finite sequences of values (arrays in other languages).
+- Lists are _zero-indexed_, finite sequences of values (arrays in other languages).
-- Sets are unordered collections of unique values.
+- Sets are _ordered_, finite collections of unique values.
-- Maps are unordered collections of unique keys assigned to their own values (also called dictionaries).
+- Maps are _ordered_, finite collections of unique keys assigned to their own values (also called dictionaries).

 ```dart
 val myList: List[Int] = [1, 2, 3, 4]